pohly/syncevolution/README.rst

    to make the new address book usable in SyncEvolution)
 3. add a configuration for that second address book and the same URI on the SyncML server, see EXAMPLES_ above
-4. synchronize again, this time using the other data source
+4. synchronize again, this time using the other datastore

 Now one can either compare the address books in Evolution or do that automatically, described here for contacts: